RegExpTemplate/regexp-template-core/README.md

 ```

 ### New variable reference in assign.
-If you assign a value that contains new variables, that variables will be defined/referenced once the variable is applied.
+If you assign a value that contains new variables, that variable will be defined/referenced once the variable is applied.

 ```JS
 const myTemplate = new RegExpTemplate(